noise-lab/ml-systems/docs/assignments/project.md

   * Evaluation: How will you evaluate your models?
   * Learning objective: What are you expecting to learn from your project?

-## Final Deliverables
+## Deliverables

 I expect each project to be turned in as follows:

 1. **Clean** Jupyter notebook, that I can run, end-to-end, with your analysis and code inline.
-2. A project report, formatted in Sphynx, that I can read, end-to-end, with the relevant parts of your code inline. ([How To](https://docs.readthedocs.io/en/stable/guides/jupyter.html))
+2. A project report, formatted in Sphinx, that I can read, end-to-end, with the relevant parts of your code inline. ([How To](https://docs.readthedocs.io/en/stable/guides/jupyter.html))

 The notebook must run, and it needs to be clean.
 Presentation of your results